mloitzl/ndc25-WorkshopGraphQL/Rider/WorkshopManual.md

 - Add filtering to the service.
 - Add sorting to the service.
 - Add paging to the service.
-- Add mutation to the service.
+- Add mutation functionality to the service.

 The entire workshop is divided into a number of steps.
 You should follow the steps in the indicated order.
 If you run into problems or have any questions, just ask Johan.